Meter Maid

 Best Rated

-Asked by Aria over 11 years ago
+Asked by Elliott about 12 years ago

 can a meter maid give you a ticket without your license plate or license number and only your vin?

-Asked by bekah almost 12 years ago
+Asked by bekah about 12 years ago

 You cannot receive a parking ticket without a license plate in Toronto.
 In other cities I have heard that you can be ticketed directly from your VIN, but not here.
 However, if you are parked illegally without plates on, you can be towed from your VIN which is a much heftier fine than a parking ticket.